 Safe Meetings and Reopening FAQs

-We are now open for events and look forward to seeing you here in San Diego!
+We look forward to seeing you here in San Diego!
+We reopened for event activity more than a year ago, in August 2021.
 This page will continue to be updated based on public health guidance.

 Masks & Face Coverings